vsta2018/hackintosh/README.md

  - At the very least, your machine model should match that of mine: HP Elitebook 840 G6.
 It is specifically for Whiskey Lake, similar CPU family might work, but I don't have a way to test it!
  - You should ignore (i.e.: remove) my "USBMap.kext" and use "USBInjectAll.kext" for installation, then follow the post-installation guide to create your own "USBMap.kext".
 DO NOT use it for installation on your machine
  - I have the Real Time Clock (RTC) issue, which fixed by enabling the quirk [DisableRtcChecksum] to true
+ - It has been upgraded to OC 0.99 and Sonoma 14.3.1 (Attempt to upgrade to Sonoma 14.4 failed!)

 Credits: Thanks to the followings to make this happened